 The Executive Board of the Southeast Evaluation Association shall consist of the President, the President-Elect, Secretary, Treasurer, the immediate Past-President, the Chairpersons of Committees, and the Sector Representatives.
 The Board shall be the legislative and advocacy body for the Association, and shall have general supervision over the affairs of the Association. - SEA Bylaws

-Please contact us if you are interested and would like to learn more about serving on the SEA Board.
+Please contact us if you would like to learn more about serving on the SEA board.

 EXECUTIVE BOARD OFFICERS

-Nathanial “Nate” Myers is the Chief of Planning and Evaluation at the Department of Elder Affairs (DOEA), Florida's federally-designated State Unit on Aging that provides long-term care services to vulnerable aging and disabled adults.
-In this capacity, he leads and informs DOEA's strategic planning activities, evaluations of programs and services, and elder population research for senior management, the Florida Legislature, the United States Administration on Aging, and the people of Florida.
+Nathanial “Nate” Myers is the Chief of Planning and Evaluation at the Department of Elder Affairs (DOEA), Florida's federally-designated State Unit on Aging that funds long-term care services to vulnerable aging and disabled adults.
+As bureau chief, he leads and informs DOEA's strategic planning and grant research activities, evaluations of programs and services, and elder population research.
 He began his career in foreign language teaching before making his foray into public health at Emory University's Cancer Prevention Research Center as a field researcher and health coach.
 He has directed grant-deliverable activities at DOEA for the Centers for Medicare and Medicaid Services, served on DOEA's monitoring and quality assurance team, and has managed multi-million dollar contracts for the delivery of long-term care services.
-He also engages in strategic planning for other local non-profits, and is otherwise engaged in the care and well-being of his small but growing family.
-He received his MS in Demography and Population Health and BS in Economics from Florida State University.
-This is his fourth year on the board.
+He also engages in strategic planning for other local non-profits, is a fellow of the Tallahassee Chapter of New Leaders Council, and is otherwise engaged in the care and well-being of his small but growing family.
+He received a master's degree in Demography and Population Health and bachelor's degrees in Economics and International Affairs from Florida State University.
+This is his fifth year on the board.

 Naomi Sleap - Treasurer